Clergy

 Rabbi Diana Fersko

-Rabbi Fersko is proud to be the Senior Rabbi at The Village Temple in downtown Manhattan.
-Before joining The Village Temple, Rabbi Fersko served at New York City’s Stephen Wise Free Synagogue for seven years as Associate Rabbi.
+Diana Fersko is the Senior Rabbi of The Village Temple in downtown Manhattan.
+Before joining The Village Temple, Rabbi Fersko served at New York City’s Stephen Wise Free Synagogue as Associate Rabbi.

 Rabbi Fersko can be reached at rabbifersko@villagetemple.org.